 | Defense | Ganon's Castle |

-The Ganondorf fight deals heavy damage and magic is absolutely required to get through it.
-Taking a detour to double both your magic and defense beforehand will make the fight significantly easier, so it's highly recommended to power up your stats first.
+The Ganondorf fight deals heavy damage, and Magic is essential for the battle.
+Taking a detour to double your Magic and Defense beforehand will make the fight significantly easier, so it's highly recommended to power up your stats first.

 | Potion Type | Effect / Notes |